swibcon/swib-orga/cfp.md

 * data transformation/integration/cleansing/enhancement/mapping/interlinking/validation
 * data flow management, read/write linked data, providing updates & syncing data sources
 * machine learning applications in/for libraries
-* utilisation of open source (open weight) LLMs and SLMs
+* utilisation of LLMs and SLMs (with a focus on open source or open weight models)
+* agentic AI in libraries
 * integration of symbolic and subsymbolic approaches

 ### Standards & Best Practices